Key messages

 (C2) Freshwater abstraction (surface and groundwater) by indicators and years, Statistical Committee of the Rebublic of Armenia (ArmStatBank)

-According to the estimated WEI 2021 Water abstraction in Armenia accounted for 65.7% of total renewable water resources, which means that Armenia is facing water scarcity problems.
+According to the estimated WEI, in 2023 water abstraction of the RA accounted for 46.7% of total renewable water resources, which means that Armenia is facing a water scarcity problem.
+On the other hand, it should be noted that seasonal variations in water use can be irregular and much higher in dry seasons.

-According to 2000-2021 about 62․5% of the total water demand is met by surface water resources.
-Lake Sevan plays an important role in meeting the water demand, particularly for the needs of the Ararat Valley, which has a negative impact on the ecological and hydrological conditions of the lake.
-At the same time, water abstraction from groundwater has more than doubled since 2000.
-Groundwater is mainly used for drinking and fish farming purposes, (2000-UNECE).
+According to the averaged data of 2000-2023, about 61.1% of the total water demand is met at the expense of surface water resources.
+Lake Sevan plays an important role in meeting water demand, particularly for the needs of Ararat Valley, which has a negative impact on the ecological and hydrological conditions of the lake.
+At the same time, water abstraction from groundwater resources has more than doubled since 2000.
+Groundwater is mainly used for drinking and fish farming purposes (2000-UNECE).

 |